 The establishment of the College of Ministry provides for continued growth and development of ministry programs as we embrace our responsibility to raise up and send out the next generation of leaders answering God's call to vocational ministry.

-The College of Missions prepares students to love both God and others, extending God’s Kingdom incarnationally across ethnic, racial, economic, gender, and generational barriers by focusing on unreached peoples and the oppressed and impoverished urban and rural poor.
+The North Central University College of Missions prepares students to love God and others, extending God's Kingdom incarnationally and cross-culturally by focusing on unreached, oppressed, and impoverished peoples.

 The Institute for Biblical & Theological Studies provides a strong biblical and theological foundation for all NCU students and offers advanced biblical and theological training for those planning to pursue graduate study and/or vocational ministry.